 Dynamic Search Ads require a website domain (for example, example.com) and language corresponding to the pages you want your ads to target to be set in the campaign.
 To create a Dynamic ad group in a search campaign, you'll need to provide your website information and website domain and language in the campaign settings.

-The following domains cannot be used for Dynamic Search Ads:
+The following domains can't be used for Dynamic Search Ads:

 - Domains that redirect to a different domain

 - Sites from some sensitive verticals, such as pharmaceutical, gambling, and adult may not serve with Dynamic Search Ads

 - Sites that mostly contain flash content or images